giovcandido/swarming/README.md

 In order to test Swarming for the first time, keep the scripts unchanged and execute them.

-The first script does not use the parser, while the latter does.
+The first two scripts don't not use the parser, while the latter does.

 So, the first script can be executed as follows:
 ```bash
 python3 polynomial.py
 ```

-The second script can be executed this way:
+The third script can be executed this way:
 ```bash
 python3 neural_net.py --swarm-size 10 --iterations 100
 ```